kalviumcommunity/S67_VaibhaavBS_Capstone_ShareAMeal/README.md

 Day 6: Started working on the actual project by creating a new Git-Hub project and start with initialisation of frontend and backend of project.

 Day 7 : Initialized frontend applicaiton and created a component.

+Day 8 : Initialized backend servers and created a mongoose schema.

 Forward yet to plan